Venkatgokul23082002/roboticsclub_task1/README.md

 in the respective functions

-2.In generateGradeCard function for working of code in google colab the dict name_mark_mapping has been entered
+2.In generateGradeCard function for working of code in google colab the dict name_marks_mapping has been entered